Controlling the flexibility of non-Gaussian processes through shrinkage priors: Contraction towards Gaussianity

 \subsection{PC prior distribution for the second flexibility parameter}

-We derive in this subsection the PC prior for the second flexibility parameter, and first, it is considered the parameterization with variance correction only.
-As seen in section \ref{sect:varpar} the impact of the parameter $\mu$ on the random vector $\mathbf{x}$ in eq. \eqref{eq:frame} depends on the value of $\eta$.
-Therefore, we derive the PC prior for $\mu$ by fixing $\eta$, and consider that the base model is a non-Gaussian model driven by symmetric noise $\mathbf{\Lambda}^B$ (with parameters $\eta$ and $\mu=0$), and the flexible model $\mathbf{x}$ is driven by asymmetric noise $\mathbf{\Lambda}$ (with parameters $\eta$ and $\mu$).
-In Fig. \ref{fig:kld} (b), we plotted the KLD between the NIG noises $\Lambda_i$ and $\Lambda_i^B$ for several values of $\eta$ and $\mu$.
-Near the base model ($\mu=0$), the KLD behaves quadratically, and the dependency with $\eta$ is approximately linear when $\eta$ is not very close to 0.
+We derive in this subsection the PC prior for the second flexibility parameter.
+As seen in section \ref{sect:varpar}, the impact of the parameter $\zeta$ on the the NIG and GAL distributions depend on the value of $\eta$ (if $\eta=0$, then $\zeta$ has no impact).
+Therefore, we derive the PC prior for $\zeta$ conditionally on $\eta$, and consider that the base model is a non-Gaussian model driven by symmetric noise $\mathbf{\Lambda}^{Sym}$ (with parameters $\eta$ and $\zeta=0$), and the flexible model $\mathbf{x}$ is driven by asymmetric noise $\mathbf{\Lambda}$ (with parameters $\eta$ and $\zeta$).
+In Fig. \ref{fig:kld} (b), we show the KLD between the NIG noises $\Lambda_i$ and $\Lambda_i^{Sym}$ for several values of $\eta$ and $\zeta$.

-A Taylor expansion around $\eta=0$ and $\mu=0$ yields a quadratic dependency with $\eta$ which is only accurate when $\eta$ is very close to 0: $KLD(\Lambda_i \ || \ \Lambda_i^B) = ( 3\eta^2/(4h_i) + \mathcal{O}(\eta^3) )\mu^2 + \mathcal{O}(\mu^4)$.
-Therefore, we use the following upper bound of the KLD as a measure of added complexity, which provides a more reasonable approximation.
+A Taylor expansion around $\eta=0$ and $\zeta=0$ yields a quadratic dependency with $\eta$ which is only accurate when $\eta$ is very close to 0: Therefore, we use the following upper bound of the KLD as a measure of added complexity, which provides a more reasonable approximation.

 \begin{theorem} Under the same conditions of Theorem \ref{theo:1}, we have for NIG driving noise